-This lace trim handkerchief is a very simple and a quick project to complete, you just need to have some basics:
+This lace trim handkerchief is a straightforward and quick project to complete.
+You just need to have some basics:

 If you major in crochet: You need to know how to do blanket-stitch and use a sewing machine for zig-zag stitch.

 If you major in sewing: You need to know how to crochet chain, single crochet stitch, and slip stitch.

-I love making handkerchiefs, it is the easiest and fastest project to complete.
-All the while, I just zig-zag sewed all the 4 edges of a 10″ x 10″ cotton scrap fabric, those are nothing special to shout about so I never mentioned about them here.
-This time, I made them a little different so that I have something worth your time to visit my blog (what a good excuse 🙄 LOL….)
+I love making handkerchiefs, and it is the easiest and fastest project to complete.
+All the while, I just zig-zag sewed all the four edges of a 10″ x 10″ cotton scrap fabric.
+Those are nothing special to shout about, so I never mentioned them here.
+This time, I made them a little different from having something worth your time to visit my website (what a good excuse 😊)

 Since this lace trim handkerchief is for my daughter, I made them a little feminine with pastel color and matching color lace thread.
 I can imagine how they would turn out if they were done in contrasting colors.

-As a Generation Y, we hold a duty to educate our next generation (Z) so that they don’t repeat our mistake in slowly killing the Earth.
-To be frank, I am not a 100% green folk as many does, whom who put all their time & efforts to save the Earth, I am just doing my best in my own comfort zone, sigh… (shame on me ** blush*** !!!!)
-Besides using old bedsheets to make into rags & rugs; scrap paper tube into pencil holder; old torn T-shirt into tarn; grocery plastic bags into recycle bag; one of my tiny efforts is to teach my daughter to be eco-friendly to our mother Earth, for this instant, I encourage her to use handkerchief instead of tissue paper.
+As Generation Y and older, we hold a duty to educate our next generation (Z) so that they don’t repeat our mistake in slowly killing the Earth.
+Well, I am not a 100% green folk as many do, who put all their time & efforts into saving the Earth.
+I am just doing my best in my comfort zone, sigh (shame on me ** blush*** !!!!)
+Besides using old bedsheets to make into rags & rugs; scrap paper tube into pencil holder; old torn T-shirt into tarn or t-shirt yarn; grocery plastic bags into recycle-bag; one of my little efforts is to teach my daughter to be eco-friendly to our mother Earth.
+For this instant, I encourage her to use a handkerchief instead of tissue paper.